Marching Band - Pride of the Rockies

 Q: How do I join the “Pride of the Rockies”, and what is the time commitment?

-A: To officially become a member, you must register for the class (MUS 292/492).
+A: To officially become a member, you must register for the class (MUS 292/492) and complete the Marching Band Camp Regsitration Form.
 The class meets during the fall semester on Mondays, Wednesdays, and Fridays from 4:40pm – 6:40pm.
 Other time commitments include but are not limited to: Band Camp (required), home football games, homecoming parade and bonfire, as well as one away trip.

 Q: Is the “Pride of the Rockies” a competitive band?